-As we welcome pupils back into school after such a long period of home study there is continued concern in schools ensuring they are compliant with the requirements in keeping staff and children safe.
+As we welcome pupils back into school after such a long period of home study there is continued concern in schools to ensure they are compliant with the requirements in keeping staff and children safe.

-I have lost count on how many times the guidance has been updated since the outbreak of Covid-19, and how many times I have read the updates to ensure I could pick out the key points, it all becomes a blur.
+I have lost count how many times the guidance has been updated since the outbreak of Covid-19 and how many times I have read the updates to ensure I could pick out the key points, it all becomes a blur.

-I have seen many questions in forums from school leaders who have returned to school in September trying to do their very best to follow the guidance but are not always clear if their newly developed policies are adequate, the advise from others in the forum are different ends of the spectrum, each reading and understanding the guidance in a different way.
+I have seen many questions in forums from school leaders who have returned to school in September and are trying to do their very best to follow the guidance.
+The advice from others in the forum are different ends of the spectrum as each leader reads and understands the guidance in a different way unique to their school setting, leaving lots of school leaders unsure if their newly developed policies are adequate.
 How can this happen?
-It would make sense to give guidance that is very clear without any grey area, well the guidance followed last week has changed again, yes you did read that correctly.

 Government Guidance Updates

 There has been new updates in the Government guidance.
 The new updates are dated 7th September 2020 and below is the list of topics that have been updated.

 It is important that the key people within the school are up to speed with the updates and the guidance as a whole as the Health and Safety Executive have announced spot checks in schools – further information on this below..

 - managing confirmed cases of coronavirus (COVID-19) amongst the school community